On this page:

 Report for support (onsite incident)

-- In the event of a suicide of the student, the severity rating will be recorded according to the Schools Incident Management System (SIMS), and must be reported to the ISOC on as soon as practicable to activate additional support from area and regional staff.
-The ISOC will record the incident report using the (IRIS) and a copy of the summary report will automatically be emailed to the school principal and to relevant staff in central office and the region.
+- In the event of a suicide of the student, the severity rating will be recorded according to the Schools Incident Management System (SIMS), and must be reported to the ISOC on 1800 126 126 as soon as practicable to activate additional support from area and regional staff.
+The ISOC will record the incident report using the Incident Report and Information (IRIS) and a copy of the summary report will automatically be emailed to the school principal and to relevant staff in central office and the region.

 - Where possible, it is important to engage with SSS before communicating with the school community about an incident.
 This consultation will ensure the communication is planned, verified and done so in a way that minimises potential suicide contagion.
-This is consistent with the information outlined in the Department’s (staff login required).
+This is consistent with the information outlined in the department’s Managing Trauma: a guide to managing trauma following a critical incident (staff login required).

 Convene the Incident Management Team